All Episodes

 He thinks everything at the border is fine and dandy.

-No problems at the border, no worries.
+No problems at the border.

 Meanwhile, some six and a half million illegals have crossed the border and vanished into the U.S. By the time Joe leaves office, you can double that number to about 13 or 14 million illegals, maybe more.